mikolajsawicki/Hotel/README.md

 # Hotel

-A simple app for managing a hotel built with django.
+A simple app for managing a hotel.
+Written with django.

 ## Technologies